 In their own words, “PASA embraces an expansive concept of sustainable agriculture that focuses on measurable outcomes, rather than a prescriptive set of practices.”
 Through their farm-based research, they work to establish benchmarks for various aspects of sustainability.
 Through this research, they are able to gain public support for sustainable agriculture.
 Soil health and pastured livestock are some of topics that they are currently researching.

-“I feel incredibly proud that KWF was the first founding sponsor of PASA’s Building the Soil Campaign,” says Terry Brett, KWF founder.
+“I feel incredibly proud that Kimberton Whole Foods was the first founding sponsor of Pasa’s Building the Soil Campaign,” says Terry Brett, Kimberton Whole Foods founder.
 The Mid-Atlantic Farm Credit and Lady Moon Farm are fellow founding sponsors.

-PASA’s annual conference is held each winter, and is a place for community building.
+Pasa’s annual conference is held each winter, and is a place for community building.
 The event brings together farmers, producers, consumers, students, environmentalists, businesses, and community leaders.
-Learn more about their Farming for the Future Conference and consider attending this year!
-Kimberton Whole Foods is a permanent business partner of PASA and continues to be a leading sponsor of the conference each year.
+Kimberton Whole Foods is a permanent business partner of Pasa and continues to be a leading sponsor of the conference each year.